-The architecture of West Green Place has emerged from our studies of the immediate context and seeks to establish a unique identity for the development while respecting the desirable material palette and details of the surrounding Victorian streets.
-To achieve this an alternating palette of London stock brick and red brick is used across the site and is articulated using a variety of pilasters, shadow gaps and corbels.
-Echoing the stonework lintels, cills, entrances and string courses from the surrounding streets accents created using a combination of white cast stone and glass reinforced concrete frame windows with angled lintels, soffits and jambs as well as entrance canopies and string courses.
+The brick-based architecture responds to its context and seeks to establish a unique identity for the development while respecting the material palette and details of the surrounding Victorian streets.
+To achieve this, an alternating palette of London stock and red brick is used and is articulated using a variety of pilasters, shadow gaps and corbels.
+Echoing the stonework lintels, cills, entrances and string courses of the surrounding streets, accents are created using a combination of white cast stone and glass reinforced concrete frame windows with angled lintels, soffits and jambs as well as entrance canopies and string courses.

 The terraced town houses, which step the scale of the site to reflect the surrounding context, have been carefully designed to minimise overlooking and maximise light to existing homes to the east through a distinctive section that slopes down to the ground floor.
 This creates a generous vaulted ceiling with roof lights to the living room which are combined in an open plan configuration with the kitchen and dining space to offer dual east and west aspect which both addresses the public realm and the private garden.
 The homes were developed with a dedicated home working space within the master bedroom and a distinctive first floor bedroom with a roof window to avoid any potential for overlooking.

 The Pocket Living concept is to provide compact homes for sale which are affordable in perpetuity and are aimed at enhancing community wellbeing.
 The scheme is the first Pocket development to offer two-bedroom flats for sale, whilst 80% of homes in the scheme overall meet the GLA’s definition of affordable.
 In addition to these Pocket discounted flats there are 12 open-market two-bedroom flats and 16 three-bedroom family townhouses, ensuring that the new development benefits from a diverse community that accommodates families.